-By Tuesday, December 17, your university supervisor and on-site evaluator(s) will again submit written evaluations of your performance, using the Summative Evaluation Form.
+By Tuesday, May 20, your university supervisor and your mentor teacher or on-site evaluator(s) will again submit written evaluations of your performance, using the Summative Evaluation Form.
 You are required to teach your classes until the end of the semester of the school in which you are student teaching.
 Credit will not be assigned if you do not complete the term at the school to which you have been assigned.
 Evaluations: University supervisors and mentor teachers will submit

 - a.
-Formative Evaluations no later than Monday, October 21. - b.
-Summative Evaluations no later than Tuesday, December 17.
+Formative Evaluations no later than Monday, March 17. - b.
+Summative Evaluations no later than Tuesday, May 20.